 I also encourage us all to be mindful of the ratio of these constructive criticisms to verbalized praise.
 I am actually pretty aware of how many awesome things my kids do and when they improve.
 That awareness doesn’t always translate into communication.
 It turns out my kids can’t read my mind and see all the warm thoughts I have about them during the day.
 Moreover, I hate to admit it, but when I am exhausted and rushed, I am far more likely to put words to my complaints than to my compliments.
 I have heard similar reports from the parents I work with.

 I try to make sure my compliments and appreciative comments outweigh my suggestions and corrections by a ratio of 2:1.
-Not that I have the brain space to actually count them out.
+I don’t have the brain space to count them out.
 I just hope that keeping the ratio in mind gets me closer.

 That leads me to the second thing we as parents do that reinforces our kid’s beliefs that we only see the negative.
 Whether or not we actually express more criticism than praise, teens and tweens are particularly susceptible to a distorted way of thinking referred to as mental filtering.